 This courses focuses on the principles of good supervision and leadership as they apply to day-to-day hospitality operations.
-Topics include recruiting, selection, orientation, compensation and benefits, motivation, teamwork, coaching, employee training and
+Topics include recruiting, selection, orientation, compensation and benefits, motivation, teamwork, coaching, employee training and development, performance standards, discipline, employee assistance programs, health and safety, conflict management, communicating and delegating, and decision making and control.

-Pre-requisites: All Required Program Admission Co-requisites: None HRTM 1230 - Internship
+Co-requisites: None HRTM 1230 - Internship

 This course introduces students to the application and reinforcement of hotel/restaurant/tourism operational principles, in an actual job placement.
 Students become acquainted with occupational responsibilities through realistic work situations and are provided with insights into management applications on the job.
 Topics include: problem solving, adaptability to the job setting, use of proper interpersonal skills, application of hotel/restaurant/tourism management techniques, and professional development.
-The occupation-based instruction includes written individualized training plans and written performance evaluations.
+The occupationbased instruction includes written individualized training plans and written performance evaluations.

-HRTM 1100 - Introduction to Hotel, Restaurant, and Tourism Management
+HRTM 1100 - Introduction to Hotel, Restaurant, and Tourism